 Since most our shows are “an evening with,” we do not need a support act for them.
 Yet, we get inundated with requests to open for these shows.
 Even when the artist is bringing their own opening act, we still get requests to be added to the bill.
 While we try to respond to everyone, we’ve decided to establish a policy on opening acts and answer any common questions we receive here.
 Please read this before submitting a request to open for a particular band as this will likely give you an idea if you will be considered.
 Moving forward, a link to this article will also be sent as our official response to anyone requesting to open a show.

 As an independent concert promoter, a lot goes into booking an artist.
 We’re responsible for paying the artist fee, rent to the venue, hospitality (i.e. food and lodging), credit card fees, and sometimes backline, transportation, and other expenses.
 This is all budgeted before the artist is booked, contracts are signed, and is reflected in the ticket price.
 Since we sellout most of our shows, we generally don’t budget for an opening act unless that’s been negotiated with the artist in advance.
 If the show is billed as “an evening with” this means that either the artist or JKB Entertainment Group has specifically requested this and no requests to open the show will be considered.
 If the artist is not bringing their own opener and wants one for their show, we will always go with a local one and solicit requests on our social media pages.
-(Hint: You will not see the post if you don’t already “like” our social media pages.
-Click HERE to like JKB Entertainment Group and HERE to like Limelight Magazine).
 Local also means that you’re a band or musician from any of the six New England states and no where else.

 Furthermore, here are a few other things to consider:

-- For shows on Thursday, Friday or Saturday nights, we never consider more than one opening act.
+- We usually never consider more than one opening act unless the headliner requests it.
 Our patrons are paying to see the headliner and anything more than that will cut into the artists playing time.